 Areas of work Findings We considered whether the top tier demonstrates a commitment to counter-fraud and provides the necessary leadership to fight fraud.
-We expected to see: The Board/Executive team promoting a clear commitment to zero tolerance of fraud and championing counter-fraud work.
-Senior leadership actively promoting and cascading an anti-fraud culture.
-All organisation-wide understanding of responsibilities for preventing fraud and reporting suspected fraud.
-An organisational commitment to counter-fraud and ethics awareness training, with appropriate and targeted mandatory counter-fraud training for all staff.
-We found the following good practice: The Executive Director of Finance is the Board Level Executive with responsibility for Counter Fraud - responsibility is delegated to the Finance Director: Operational Finance.
-All fraud related issues are treated as a priority by the organisation, and there is a clear commitment from the Executive Director of Finance and the Chair of the Audit Committee Policies and strategies send out a consistent message that fraud will not be tolerated, and that all steps will be taken to take criminal or disciplinary sanctions against perpetrators.
-The Health Board ensures that there are effective lines of communication between those responsible for counter-fraud, bribery and corruption work and other key staff groups and managers within the organisation.
-The Health Board publicises proven frauds and the action taken.
-We identified the following areas for improvement: Although training is part of the induction training and progress is monitored at Audit Committee, the Counter Fraud e-learning module has not been included in the Health Board's Mandatory Training for Staff and staff are not trained on an annual basis.
+We expected to see: the Board/Executive team promoting a clear commitment to zero tolerance of fraud and championing counter-fraud work; senior leadership actively promoting and cascading an anti-fraud culture; an organisation-wide understanding of responsibilities for preventing fraud and reporting suspected fraud; and an organisational commitment to counter-fraud and ethics awareness training, with appropriate and targeted mandatory counter-fraud training for all staff.
+We found the following good practice: the Executive Director of Finance is the Board Level Executive with responsibility for Counter Fraud - responsibility is delegated to the Finance Director: Operational Finance; all fraud related issues are treated as a priority by the organisation, and there is a clear commitment from the Executive Director of Finance and the Chair of the Audit Committee; policies and strategies send out a consistent message that fraud will not be tolerated, and that all steps will be taken to take criminal or disciplinary sanctions against perpetrators; the Health Board ensures that there are effective lines of communication between those responsible for counter-fraud, bribery and corruption work and other key staff groups and managers within the organisation; and the Health Board publicises proven frauds and the action taken.
+We identified the following areas for improvement: although training is part of the induction training and progress is monitored at Audit Committee, the Counter Fraud e-learning module has not been included